 By Anna Warfield

-We give and get instructions all of the time.
-Whether it is a tutorial on a website, a recipe for dinner, or directions to the post office, instructions are all around us.
+We give and get instructions all of the time, whether it is a tutorial on a website, a recipe for dinner, or directions to the post office.
 We go through various processes too, as do many natural phenomena.
 Life cycles, routines, photosynthesis, digestion - processes are everywhere!
 Instructions and processes are so much more easily understood when accompanied by visuals.
 When we storyboard a process or create a sequential diagram, we can focus on discrete steps, cause and effect, and sequence.